Skip to main content

 Image used with permission by copyright holder

-There are a variety of theories why neutral spirits have remained, well, pretty unsexy.
+There are a variety of theories as to why neutral spirits have remained, well, pretty unsexy.
 The process to produce the stuff is pretty industrial, requiring repeated distillation to achieve such a towering alcohol content.
 Purists don’t like the idea of their favorite spirit being fortified with something else.
 And we don’t even need to get into the name “rectified spirit,” a term that’s made nobody thirsty pretty much ever.

 But let’s not discount the many utilities of the neutral spirit.
 It serves as an important base for things like gin, whisky, and vodka.
 You’ll also find it playing a big role in things like sanitizing agents, cosmetic goods, and pharmaceutical creations.
 The DIY crowd takes advantage of the category when whipping up things like bitters or cassis at home.
 And this is to say nothing of the brave souls working on homemade moonshine.